micro-nova/AmpliPi/docs/DEVELOPING.md

 - The latest Windows 10 supports mDNS which we use to easily ssh into amplipi, however we had some problems using WiFi so we suggest a ethernet connection on windows.

 ## Different development setups
-Many of you will not have the luxury of having an AmpliPi system to test with, after all they are not currently available.
 Below are a couple of different ways you can start developing for the AmpliPi without an actual system:
 * Mocked out audio and mocked out controller (needs: debian based system such as Pi or Ubuntu)